juntao/arenztopia/content/news/Issue 37.md

 ## Obituary
 By Owen Miyazoi

-Ldvm Nrbzalr, a local politician, passed away
+Ldvm Nrbzalr, a local politician, passed away at the age of 92 on Monday.
+He was active